-It's not hard to find an ideal feeding place for birds, as long as you remember the birds need to stay safe while they eat, so keep it close to easy escape shrubbery, but not somewhere predators can lurk underneath or pounce from.
+It's not hard to find an ideal feeding place for birds, as long as you remember they birds to stay safe while they eat, so keep it close to easy escape shrubbery, but not somewhere predators can lurk underneath or pounce from.
 Plus, keep the area clean and hygienic - we have lots of low maintenance options to keep our wildlife healthy!

-1. Who prefers which feeder?
+1. Who prefers this or that

 Tits, many finches and sparrows are often found clinging to hanging feeders, and you may also be lucky to see a Nuthatch enjoying an inverted meal from a peanut feeder.
 However, others such as Robin, Wren, Chaffinch and Blackbird prefer to take food from the ground, a flat surface or a feeding table.